JabranShahen/AgentChain_BMAD/_bmad-output/implementation-artifacts/2-1-create-session-for-selected-agent.md

 ## Tasks / Subtasks

-- [ ] Task 1: Implement AC1 (AC: AC1)
+- [x] Task 1: Implement AC1 (AC: AC1)
-  - [ ] Code changes
-  - [ ] Tests (unit/integration where applicable; otherwise document manual verification)
-  - [ ] Manual verification steps documented
+  - [x] Add `IAgentSessionStore` + `InMemoryAgentSessionStore`, register via `AddAgentCatalogServices`
+  - [x] Create `POST /api/sessions` that validates `agentId` with `IAgentCatalog`, returns `sessionId`/`version`, and covers 404 via new endpoint tests
+  - [x] Manual verification: call `/api/sessions` for an existing agent and confirm the created session id is returned (covered by tests)

-- [ ] Task 2: Implement AC2 (AC: AC2)
+- [x] Task 2: Implement AC2 (AC: AC2)
-  - [ ] Code changes
-  - [ ] Tests (unit/integration where applicable; otherwise document manual verification)
-  - [ ] Manual verification steps documented
+  - [x] Update `AgentChain_UI/src/App.tsx` to POST `/api/sessions` after agent detail loads, store the session, and block chat sends until a session exists
+  - [x] Extend `AgentChain_UI/src/App.test.tsx` to assert the session request payload/sequence and keep chat disabled before session creation
+  - [x] Manual verification: select an agent in the UI and confirm the network requests follow `GET /api/agents/{id}` → `POST /api/sessions` before `/api/chat`

-- [ ] Task 3: Implement AC3 (AC: AC3)
+- [x] Task 3: Implement AC3 (AC: AC3)
-  - [ ] Code changes
-  - [ ] Tests (unit/integration where applicable; otherwise document manual verification)
-  - [ ] Manual verification steps documented
+  - [x] Ensure the session endpoint returns 404 when `agentId` is unknown and surface the "Agent not found" copy without leaking internal details
+  - [x] Add UI behavior/tests so a missing agent produces the same friendly message and prevents chat from running
+  - [x] Manual verification: request a session for an invalid agent and confirm the user-facing "Agent not found." state with retry

-- [ ] Task 4: Implement AC4 (AC: AC4)
+- [x] Task 4: Implement AC4 (AC: AC4)
-  - [ ] Code changes
-  - [ ] Tests (unit/integration where applicable; otherwise document manual verification)
-  - [ ] Manual verification steps documented
+  - [x] Surface a user-friendly session error in the header/chat panel and provide a retry action, avoiding stack traces/raw configs
+  - [x] Cover failure + retry flows in Vitest so the chat endpoint never fires while a session is unavailable
+  - [x] Manual verification: force `POST /api/sessions` to fail (500) and ensure the retry button recreates the session without leaking details

 ## Dev Notes

-- Primary source of truth: _bmad-output/epics.md (this story section)
-- Keep outputs non-leaky: no internal file paths, raw configs, stack traces, or persona/system prompt text in user-visible errors.
+- Session creation now flows through `AiAgent.Abstractions.IAgentSessionStore` backed by `InMemoryAgentSessionStore`, and the service is registered alongside the agent catalog so catalog metadata (from `AgentData`) is reused for deterministic versioning.
+- `POST /api/sessions` validates the requested `agentId`, returns `{ sessionId, agentId, version }`, and surfaces 404 for missing agents without leaking stack traces.
+- The UI waits for the agent detail response, posts to `/api/sessions`, stores the returned `sessionId`, blocks chat submissions until the session exists, and surfaces session errors with retry actions in both the header and chat panel.
+- Vitest now covers session success, failure, and retry flows in addition to the existing non-leaky error assertions so the chat endpoint only runs after a session is ready.
+- Primary references: `_bmad-output/epics.md` (Story 2.1), `_bmad-output/architecture-api.md`, `_bmad-output/architecture-ui.md`

 ### References
 - _bmad-output/epics.md